rgilks/royal-game-of-ur-cli/README.md

 ## AI Strategies

-This project implements several AI strategies for playing the Royal Game of Ur.
-Currently, the most effective strategy is the **Minimax algorithm**.
-You can find a detailed explanation of how the Minimax algorithm works in our [Minimax Algorithm Documentation](./docs/minimax.md).
+This project implements several AI strategies for playing the Royal Game of Ur:

-The Minimax algorithm provides a strong AI opponent by looking ahead several moves and choosing the best possible move, considering both its own opportunities and the opponent's potential responses.
+1. **Minimax**: A powerful algorithm that looks ahead several moves, considering both its own opportunities and the opponent's potential responses.
 It's currently the best-performing strategy in our simulations.

-Other implemented strategies include:
+2. **Monte Carlo Tree Search (MCTS)**: A probabilistic algorithm that balances exploration and exploitation to find optimal moves.
-- Random: Chooses moves randomly
+3. **Random**: Chooses moves randomly.
-- First-in-list: Always chooses the first available move
+4. **First-in-list**: Always chooses the first available move.
-- Strategic: Uses a simple heuristic to prioritize moves
+5. **Strategic**: Uses a simple heuristic to prioritize moves.

-You can experiment with different strategies and depths for the Minimax algorithm using the command-line interface or the simulation mode.
+You can find detailed explanations of how these algorithms work in our [AI Strategy Documentation](./docs/ai_strategies.md).
+For a deep dive into the Minimax algorithm, see our [Minimax Algorithm Documentation](./docs/minimax.md).

 ## Technologies Used